dart-lang/language/working/4213-generic-constructors/feature-specification.md

 }
 ```

-It is possible to create a `Map<K, List<K>>` based on an existing
-`Iterable<K>` using run-time type information.
-However, Dart does not in
-general support this kind of introspection into the run-time value of type
-arguments (and Dart does not (yet) have an 'existential open' operation),
-so we'd almost always have to use very general types in a way which is
-similar to the example above, which is a very substantial reduction in
-typing precision.

-However, that won't work because it is a compile-time error to return the
+However, that is a compile-time error because it returns a
-specified map literal in the declaration of `Map.keyToList`.
-So we'd need
+`Map<Object?, List<Object?>>` where the return type is `Map<K, V>`.
+But we don't know `K` or `V`, and we can't assume that `V` is of the form
+`List<K>` or a supertype thereof.
+We might try to cast the map literal to
-to cast it to `Map<K, V>`, and that's going to throw in an invocation like
+`Map<K, V>`, and that might work, but an invocation like
-`Map<int, String>.keyToList(xs)`.
+`Map<int, String>.keyToList(xs)` will then throw at run time because the
+map literal isn't going to have the required type no matter which iterable
+we are passing as `keys`.

-With the generic constructor, the actual type arguments like
+With the generic constructor and with an invocation like
+`Map<int, String>.keyToList(xs)`, the actual type arguments will be used as
-`<int, String>` will be used as a context type for the constructor
+a context type for the constructor invocation.
+The generic constructor
-invocation.
-The generic constructor `Map.keyToList` fails to infer actual
+`Map.keyToList` fails to infer actual type arguments such that the
-type arguments such that the resulting return type is a subtype of
-`Map<int, String>`, and hence an invocation of the generic constructor like
+resulting return type is a subtype of `Map<int, String>`, and hence the
-`Map<int, String>.keyToList(xs)` will be a compile-time error.
+invocation is a compile-time error.

-It should be noted that the type arguments of the class are inaccessible in
+It should be noted that the type parameters of the class are inaccessible in
 a generic constructor declaration.
 In that sense, the generic constructor
 declaration is similar to a static member declaration, in that it can
 declare and use its own formal type parameters, but it cannot access the
 type parameters from the enclosing class.

 The similarity to generic static methods goes further.
 For example, we
-could express `keyToList` as a static method in current Dart as follows:
+could express `keyToList` as a generic static method in current Dart as
+follows:

 ```dart
 // Emulating `keyToList` as a static method in current Dart.